Comic Book Whore: Composition

 Comic Book Whore has been described as alternative rock and industrial music.
 According to Tech-head Polonski of SLUG, its music combines a "lo-fi bedroom recording feel" with a computerized dance sound.
-The album's songs feature distorted guitars, drum machines, rhythmtic synthesizers and big beat loops.
+The album's songs feature distorted guitars, drum machines, rhythmic synthesizers and big beat loops.
 Jensen's vocals are often multitracked or electronically processed.
-Mark Jenkins of The Washington Post described its attitude as "tough-talking but playful" and highlighted its "slumber-party vibe".
 Suzan Colon of Spin likened Jensen to a "high school cheerleader gone industrial" with her "occasional lapses into pop cuteness" and "malevolent-little-girl-lost singing style".
-Jensen aimed to depart from the melancholic, mythology-based works of Oxygiene 23 in favor of a groove and humor-based approach, and said that, besides the vocals, they were meant to stylistically stand out from one another and have no connecting elements or themes.
-Jensen's lyrics were intended to be more direct and realistic than Oxygiene 23's, and deal with her past experiences, relationships and the way people affected her.
-The lyrics were intended to come across like a conversation.
-In an interview with Scene Entertainment Weekly, Jensen cited the authors Kathy Acker and William S. Burroughs as influences on the lyrics with the stream of consciousness qualities of both of their works and the former's use of textual interlopation: "it's kinda of the equivalent of sampling in music.
-My inspiration comes from any strange turn the day may take."
+Jensen aimed to depart from the melancholic, mythology-based works of Oxygiene 23 and make "more groove and humor-oriented" songs, and said that, besides the vocals, they were meant to stylistically stand out from one another and have no connecting elements or themes.
+The album's lyrics were based on Jensen's past experiences and relationships; she intended them to be more direct and realistic than Oxygiene 23's, and to come across like a conversation.
+In an interview with Scene Entertainment Weekly, Jensen cited the authors Kathy Acker and William S. Burroughs as influences on the songwriting with the stream of consciousness qualities of both of their works, and said her "inspiration comes from any strange turn the day may take".

 The opening track of Comic Book Whore, "More Than I Can", blends heavy electrobeats and guitars and sees Jensen "[fend] off an obsessive lover", according to Chuck Campbell of the Knoxville News Sentinel.
 "Luv Song" humorously describes Jensen's ideal boyfriend; her vocals alternate between chattering, laughter, and howling.
 "King" is an energetic track featuring pop-inflected and electronically altered vocals.
 Michael C. Mahan of Industrialnation described the song as recalling early punk rock and new wave music.
-Karey Ridge Baich of Scene Entertainment Weekly highlighted its themes of "love and sex and loathing" as driven by its "paradoxical chorus".
+Scene Entertainment Weeklys Karey Ridge Baich highlighted its themes of "love and sex and loathing" as driven by its "paradoxical chorus".
 "Cowboy" features similar lyrical themes to "Luv Song" and choral, multitracked vocals.
-"Highway 90" sees Jensen sing stream of consciousness lyrics detailing a drive between Chicago and Indiana over a rolling bassline and distorted guitars, driven led by a psychedelic lead riff.
-Andy Langer of The Austin Chronicle called the song a "self-deprecating tour-de-force".
-Jensen said it was her favorite from Comic Book Whore, feeling it best captured the conversational mood she attempted to potray with her lyrics across the album.
+"Highway 90" sees Jensen sing stream of consciousness lyrics detailing a drive between Chicago and Indiana over a rolling bassline and distorted guitars, driven by a psychedelic lead riff.
+Jensen said it was her favorite from Comic Book Whore, feeling it best captured the conversational mood she attempted to portray with her lyrics across the album.
 Roger Catlin of the Hartford Courant likened Jensen's "high and single-minded" vocals on "Clumsy" to Throwing Muses singer Kristin Hersh.
 "Superstar" contains a folk rock guitar intro, whilst album closer "Be Just Sound" features "phantasmal harmonies" that Campbell likened to Siouxsie and the Banshees.